 Read This: Is Softonic Safe to Download?

-2. Then press the Shift key on your keyboard and hold it down.
+2. Press the Shift key on your keyboard and hold it down.

-3. Afterward, choose Power option and restart your PC.
+3. Afterward, choose the Power option and restart your PC.

 1. At First, press the Windows and R keys simultaneously.
 This will open a Run dialog box.